Shipping to Canada from the U.S.

 For commercial use, UPS and FedEx offer business services that will ease the shipping process and may offer savings for combining shipments.
 These carriers also offer customs clearance services that may be included in the cost of shipping, depending on the service selected.

-You can purchase postage for shipments to Canada online or in person.
+You can purchase postage for shipments to Canada online or in-person from your local post office or shipping center, or online.

-You’ll need to know the dimensions and weight of your box in order to purchase postage online.
-With this information, you can use the online services from USPS, FedEX, or UPS to purchase postage and create a shipping label.
-Additionally, USPS-approved postage can be purchased through an online retailer such as Shippo (which offers discount rates and no monthly fees).
+You’ll be paying less if you buy online.
+You’ll need to know the dimensions and weight of your parcel.
+With this information, you can use the online services from USPS, FedEX, DHL, or UPS to purchase postage and create a shipping label.
+Additionally, USPS-approved postage can be purchased through an shipping software such as EasyShip (which offers discount USPS, UPS, and DHL rates and no monthly fees), or Stamps.com.
 You’ll need to create an account to create shipping labels, track packages, and conduct other services related to shipping packages.

-In person, the carrier will weigh and measure your package.
+If you decide to go in-person, the carrier will weigh and measure your package.
 USPS postage can be purchased at an official Post Office or approved Postal Provider.
-Locations can be found online.
+Locations can be found on the USPS locator.
 To use UPS to ship packages to Canada, visit an official UPS Store location or authorized provider.
 For FedEx services, visit a FedEx Office, FedEx Ship Center, Office Depot, OfficeMax, or an authorized FedEx ShipCenter.

 International shipping requires additional paperwork, the most common of which is a customs form.
 This form declares the value of the shipment, which is then used to assess duties and taxes.
 It’s important to be accurate and detailed on this form to avoid any delays.
 Use legible handwriting when filling out the form or use an online tool to type the information and print it.